saulpierotti/markdown_notebook/DRD.md

 	* I can unse maskless photodeprotection with micromirrors
 	* I can use inkject chemical deprotection
 		* This gives the highest-quality features

+## Competitive microarrays
+* They use 2 colors in the same chip and they were invented 20 years ago at Stanford by Patrick O'Reilly Brown
 * Tipycally they are used with mRNAs: I do retrotranscription using Cy3(green)/Cy5(red) marked nucleotides for different samples
 	* Ibridization is usually overnight, then I scan the array and acquire the image
 	* I can then compare expression level by comparing Cy3/Cy5 intensity at each spot